residualvm/residualvm/README.md

 ### 5.1.
 Required files ###

-You will need these elements from your game CDs or DVD :
+You will need to copy the data files from your The Longest Journey CDs, DVD or digital distributiion into one directory.
+Specifically, you'll
+need:
+  * 1a—79 directories (4f only for demo version)
+  * global directory
-  * *TODO*
+  * static directory

-For digital distributions (Steam, GOG, demo from Steam or other sources), you can just add the game folder to ResidualVM without any changes.
+  * fonts directory (not critical, but recommended – see below)
+  * x.xarc and chapters.ini files

+Steam version and demo from Steam are missing the fonts folder.
+The required fonts can be copied over from demo version obtained from different sources or a GOG or retail version.

 ### 5.2.
 Running the game ###

 1. Copy the necessary files to a folder on your Hard Drive